 Homemade Medicine Vinegar Recipes

 You can use virtually any powdered herb when making medicinal vinegar.
 But there’s one recipe you may be interested in.
 It’s making the rounds on social media and it’s gaining a lot of attention.
-This is called Thieves vinegar.
+It’s loosely based upon the story of a purported mixture used by a band of thieves.

-Thieves vinegar has an interesting story behind it.
-Legend has it that a group of Medieval Thieves made a fortune during one of the great plagues.
+This germ-fighting recipe has an interesting story behind it.
+Legend has it that a group of Medieval thieves made a fortune during one of the great plagues.
 They stole from the sick and dying.
 But didn’t fall ill themselves.

 Their secret was divulged once they were apprehended.
 Anyway, as it turns out, they came from a line of pharmacists.
 A secret recipe to ward off illness had been passed down.
 This is what they used.
 I’m not sure if this story is true.
 But there is some evidence of an old germ-fighting remedy.
 This ancient remedy is now on display in a museum in Marseilles.
 It’s said to have once been posted on the wall of a city.

-But, anyway, here’s my own version of Thieves vinegar, based loosely on the composition of the popular germ-fighting essential oils that have come onto the market.
+But, anyway, here’s my own version of germ-fighting vinegar, based loosely on the composition of the popular anti-pathogen essential oils that have come onto the market.

 Organic Apple Cider Vinegar (It’s available here)